-5. The AR AS decides whether to provide media rendering function based on the request from UE in step 4 and its available resource.
+6. The AR AS decides whether to provide media rendering function based on the request from UE in step 5 and its available resource.

-6. The AR AS will send request to DCSF to allocate media resource on ARMF.

-7. The DCSF will send a XR Service Resource Allocation Request using Nmmtelas_XRServiceResource_Allocate to MMTel AS to confirm whether ARMF has enough resource to finish AR media rendering, carrying XR computing power value.

-8. The MMTEL AS sends a XR Media Resource allocation request using Narmf_XRMediaResource_Allocate to ARMF, carrying the UE-A's application data channel address information, the IMS-AGW(for UE-A) audio/video address information, and the remote UE-B's address information.

-9. When the ARMF resource applied successfully, it returns a successful response carrying the termination addresses information allocated on ARMF to the MMTEL AS.

-10-11.
-The MMTEL AS sends a successful response to the DCSF.
-The DCSF will forward the message to AR AS.

-12. The AR AS stores the media point information of the ARMF.

-13. The AR AS sends a Media Rendering Negotiation Response to indicate the media rendering negotiation is successful.
+7. The AR AS sends a Media Rendering Negotiation Response to indicate the media rendering negotiation is successful.

 UE-A can request to change the network rendering content if the status changed in the UE-A, such as low power, low computing power etc.